CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_definition.html.markdown

   + `min`:(float) Allowed minimum value of the parameter if parameter is integer/float or minimum length of the parameter if the parameter is string.
 When max and min are set to 0, then the limits are not checked.
 If parameter is integer/float, then minimum number supported is 4.940656458412465441765687928682213723651e-324 or (1 / 2 ** (1023 - 1 + 52)).
 When a number smaller than this is given as minimum value, the constraints will not be enforced.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `regex`:(string) When the parameter is a string this regular expression is used to ensure the value is valid.
+  + `data_source_selector`:(Array)
+This complex property has following sub-properties:
+    + `display_attributes`:
+                (Array of schema.TypeString) -
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+    + `selector`:(string) This field holds mapping information used to provide suggestions to the user.
+The mapping should be in the '${workflow.input.property}' format.
+It supports workflow input mapping for workflows, and for User Actions, it supports workflow inputs, workflow outputs, workflow variables, and outputs from previous tasks.
+    + `value_attribute`:(string) A property from the mapped parameter, value of which can be used as value for referenced input definition.
   + `inventory_selector`:(Array)
 This complex property has following sub-properties:
     + `display_attributes`: